lenzenmi/btrsnap/README.rst

     optional arguments:
-      -h, --help       show this help message and exit -r, --recursive  Instead, create a snapshot in each sub directory of PATH.
+      -h, --help       show this help message and exit -r, --recursive  Instead, create a snapshot in each subdirectory of PATH.
-                       May not be used with -d, --delete -d, --delete     Delete all but 5 snapshots in PATH.
+      -d, --delete     Delete all but 5 snapshots in PATH.
 May be modified by -k, --keep
-      -k N, --keep N   keep N snapshots when deleting
+      -k N, --keep N   keep N snapshots when deleting.

 list:
 ~~~~~
 ::